myrmlbst/videogame.asm/README.md

 ## MARS IDE

 To install MARS IDE onto your local machine you can check the download page on the [official MSU website](https://courses.missouristate.edu/kenvollmar/mars/download.htm).
-You may also check the [documentation](https://courses.missouristate.edu/kenvollmar/mars/Help/MarsHelpCommand.html) through the saem link.
+You may also check the [documentation](https://courses.missouristate.edu/kenvollmar/mars/Help/MarsHelpCommand.html) through the same link.